 The American Revolution is the defining event in our history.

-Every American ought to understand the constructive achievements of the American Revolution:
+Every American ought to understand the four constructive achievements of the American Revolution.

-The American revolutionaries utterly rejected this form of government, the purpose it served and the social organization that supported it.
-Having committed themselves to liberty, equality and natural and civil rights, they based their governments on the will of the people rather than hereditary privilege or divine will.
+The American Revolutionaries utterly rejected this form of government, the purpose it served and the social organization that supported it.
+Having committed themselves to liberty, equality and natural and civil rights, they based their governments on the will of the people rather than hereditary privilege or the monarchists’ self-serving view of divine will.
 They insisted that the purpose of government was not to advance the interests of princes and kings, but rather to advance the interests of ordinary people.
 The purpose of government was to advance the res publica—public matters—rather than the interests of a monarch or an aristocracy.
 The people of a republic are citizens, not subjects.
 They are ruled, not by other people, but by laws.
-Those laws, in turn, rest on constitutions—above all the Federal Constitution—ratified by the people themselves.
-Those constitutions define the mechanisms for making and implementing laws and impose limits on the powers of government.
+Those laws, in turn, rest on constitutions—above all the Federal Constitution, ratified by the people themselves.
+Those constitutions define the mechanisms for making and implementing laws and imposing limits on the powers of government.

 The United States was the first great republic of modern times and has been, through 250 years, the most successful republic in history.
 Contemporary critics of the American Revolution predicted that the new American republic would soon collapse and that a monarch or a dictator would succeed to power.
 The endurance of the American republic has been an example and an inspiration to people all over the world.